-- 3.5 Metformin therapy for prevention of type 2 diabetes should be considered in those with prediabetes, especially for those with BMI ≥35 kg/m2, those aged <60 years, and women with prior gestational diabetes mellitus.
-A - 3.6 Long-term use of metformin may be associated with biochemical vitamin B12 deficiency, and periodic measurement of vitamin B12 levels should be considered in metformin-treated patients, especially in those with anemia or peripheral neuropathy.
+- 3.6 Metformin therapy for prevention of type 2 diabetes should be considered in those with prediabetes, especially for those with $BMI \ge 35 \text{ kg/m}^2$ , those aged < 60 years, and women with prior gestational diabetes mellitus.
+A - 3.7 Long-term use of metformin may be associated with biochemical vitamin B12 deficiency, and periodic measurement of vitamin B12 levels should be considered in metformin-treated patients, especially in those with anemia or peripheral neuropathy.
 B

-Pharmacologic agents including metformin, α -glucosidase inhibitors, glucagonlike peptide 1 receptor agonists, thiazolidinediones, and several agents approved for weight loss have been shown in research studies to decrease the incidence of diabetes to various degrees in those with prediabetes (1,43-49), though none are approved by the U.S. Food and Drug Administration specifically for diabetes prevention.
-One has to balance the risk/ benefit of each medication.
-Metformin has the strongest evidence base (50) and demonstrated long-term safety as pharmacologic therapy for diabetes prevention (48).
+Pharmacologic agents including metformin, $\alpha$ -glucosidase inhibitors, glucagon-like peptide 1 receptor agonists, thiazolidinediones, and several agents approved for weight loss have been shown in research studies to decrease the incidence of diabetes to various degrees in those with prediabetes (1,47-53), though none are approved by the U.S. Food and Drug Administration specifically for diabetes prevention.
+The risk versus benefit of each medication must be weighed.
+Metformin has the strongest evidence base (54) and demonstrated long-term safety as pharmacologic therapy for diabetes prevention (52).
 For other drugs, cost, side effects, and durable efficacy require consideration.

-Metformin was overall less effective than lifestyle modification in the DPP and DPPOS, though group differences declined over time (5) and metformin may be cost-saving over a 10-year period (34).
-It was as effective as lifestyle modification in participants with BMI \geq 35 kg/m2 but not significantly better than placebo in those over 60 years of age (1).
-In the DPP, for women with history of GDM, metformin and intensive lifestyle modification led to an equivalent 50% reduction in diabetes risk (51), and both interventions remained highly effective during a 10-year follow-up period (52).
-In the Indian Diabetes Prevention Programme (IDPP-1), metformin and the lifestyle intervention reduced diabetes risk similarly at 30 months; of note, the lifestyle intervention in IDPP-1 was less intensive than that in the DPP (53).
-Based on findings from the DPP, metformin should be recommended as an option for high-risk individuals (e.g., those with a history of GDM or those with BMI \geq 35 kg/m2).
-Consider monitoring vitamin B12 levels in those taking metformin chronically to check for possible deficiency (54) (see Section 9 "Pharmacologic Approaches to Glycemic Treatment" for more details).
+Metformin was overall less effective than lifestyle modification in the DPP, though group differences declined over time in the DPPOS (7), and metformin may be cost-saving over a 10-year period (38).
+During initial follow up in the DPP, metformin was as effective as lifestyle modification in participants with BMI $\geq$ 35 kg/m but not significantly better than placebo in those over 60 years of age (1).
+In the DPP, for women with a history of GDM, metformin and intensive lifestyle modification led to an equivalent 50% reduction in diabetes risk (55), and both interventions remained highly effective during a 10-year follow-up period (56).
+By the time of the 15-year follow-up (DPPOS), exploratory analyses demonstrated that participants with a higher baseline fasting glucose (≥110 mg/dL vs. 95-109 mg/dL) and women with a history of GDM (vs. women without a history of GDM) experienced higher risk reductions with metformin (compared with the placebo arm) (57).
+In the Indian Diabetes Prevention Program (IDPP-1), metformin and the lifestyle intervention reduced diabetes risk similarly at 30 months; of note, the lifestyle intervention in IDPP-1 was less intensive than that in the DPP (58).
+Based on findings from the DPP, metformin should be recommended as an option for high-risk individuals (e.g., those with a history of GDM or those with BMI $\geq$ 35 kg/m).
+Consider monitoring vitamin B12 levels in those taking metformin chronically to check for possible deficiency (56) (see Section 9 "Pharmacologic Approaches to Glycemic Treatment," https://doi.org/10 .2337/dc20-S009, for more details).